Blastophaga psenes: Mating

-Males emerge first and start seeking females to mate with.
+Males emerge first from their cocoon and begin searching for females to mate with.
 Sometimes mating occurs before the female has finished emerging from its cocoon.
-Then, males start enlarging the fig's opening.
+Males then start enlarging the fig's opening.
 Some fall from the fig to the ground.
 They have no wings and die shortly after.
-The enlarged opening enables the females to leave the syconium in search of a new one where to oviposit.
-Mating occurs within the syconium and laying eggs occurs in a syconium different than the one where mating occurred.
+The enlarged opening enables the females to leave the syconium in search of a new one in which to oviposit.
+Mating occurs within the syconium and laying eggs occurs in the syconium of a different fig.

 Kin selection

 Kin

 The wasps breed inside the fig. Later, the female lays its eggs in the ovaries of another fig by sticking its ovipositor in each flower's style.
 This can lead to some flowers not being pollinated because some styles are too long.
 Each larva from a deposited egg destroys a female flower when it feeds on its growing seed.
 When wasps emerge from the syconium, they rush to the nearest syconia.
 This rush creates a large number of wasps all competing to enter an adjacent syconium.
 Due to this rush, pollination will become less effective as more pollen falls off of the wasp bodies.
 Offspring number depends on number of pollinator wasps per syconium.
 The number of offspring is low when the entry number of wasps in a syconium is high.
 On average, each wasp has 3 broods a year; one for each of the different seasonal caprifigs.
 Also, reproductive success depends heavily on transmission of strong signals by plant.